criblio/appscope/website/src/pages/docs/overview.md

 ![AppScope in-terminal monitoring](./images/AppScope-GUI-screenshot.png)

-## Features: Instrument, Collect, and Observe
+## Instrument, Collect, and Observe with AppScope

-- Runtime-agnostic, no dependencies, no code development required.
+AppScope is runtime-agnostic, has no dependencies, and requires no code development.
+You can use AppScope to:

 - Instrument both static and dynamic executables.
 - Attach to processes *while they are running* or start when the process does.
 - Run on Alpine Linux, another Linux distribution based on musl libc, or on a glibc-based distro.